John L. McClellan

-John Little McClellan (February 25, 1896 – November 28, 1977) was an American lawyer and a segregationist politician.
-A member of the Democratic Party, he served as a U.S. Representative (1935–1939) and a U.S. Senator (1943–1977) from Arkansas.
+John Little McClellan (February 25, 1896 – November 28, 1977) was an American lawyer and segregationist politician.
+A member of the Democratic Party, he served as a U.S. representative (1935–1939) and a U.S. senator (1943–1977) from Arkansas.

 At the time of his death, he was the second most senior member of the Senate and chairman of the Senate Appropriations Committee.
 He is the longest-serving senator in Arkansas history.

 Early life and career

 John Little McClellan was born on a farm near Sheridan, Arkansas to Isaac Scott and Belle (née Suddeth) McClellan.
 His parents, who were strong Democrats, named him after John Sebastian Little, who served as a U.S. Representative (1894–1907) and Governor of Arkansas (1907).
 His mother died only months after his birth, and he received his early education at local public schools.
 At age 12, after graduating from Sheridan High School, he began studying law in his father's office.

 He was admitted to the state bar in 1913, when he was only 17, after the Arkansas General Assembly approved a special act waiving the normal age requirement for certification as a lawyer.
 As the youngest attorney in the United States, he practiced law with his father in Sheridan.
+Also in 1913, McClellan married Eula Hicks; the couple had two children, and divorced in 1921.

-McClellan married Eula Hicks in 1913; the couple had two children, and divorced in 1921.
 During World War I, he served in the U.S. Army as a first lieutenant in the aviation section of the Signal Corps from 1917 to 1919.
 Following his military service, he moved to Malvern, where he opened a law office and served as city attorney (1920–26).

 In 1922, he married Lucille Smith, to whom he remained married until her death in 1935; they had three children.
 He was prosecuting attorney of the seventh judicial district of Arkansas from 1927 to 1930.